tomwhartung/artsyvisions.com/README.md

     - Will need to update the code
     - Possible to use code similar to that used in groja.com?
   - [ ] Quiz - get saved results - should it send an email?
+- [ ] Update JooMooWebSites.com
+  - [ ] Spend some time re-reading Daniel Pink's book, To Sell Is Human
+  - [ ] Use MDL and Flask

 ### 11.4.
 Ongoing